iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

       thinProvision: "true"
     ```

-2. Run the following command to apply the YAML file.
+2. Apply the YAML config to create the StorageClass.

     ```bash
     kubectl apply -f iomesh-cassandra-sc.yaml
     ```
-3. Create a headless service which is needed for DNS lookups between Cassandra Pods and clients within your cluster.
+3. Create a headless service `cassandra-service.yaml`with the following content for DNS lookups between Cassandra Pods and clients within your cluster.
     ```yaml
     apiVersion: v1
     kind: Service